Home

 The production of too many useful things results in too many useless people.

-Religion is the sign of the oppressed creature, the sentiment of a heartless world, and...
+Religion is the sigh of the oppressed creature, the heart of a heartless world, &...

 Capitalist production, therefore, develops technology, and the combining together of various processes into a social...